astreum/whitepaper/README.md

 6. solar price
 7. solar used
 8. time
+9. time output
+10. time proof
-9. transactions hash
+11. transactions hash
+12. transactions proof
-10. validator
+13. validator

-The Receipt is the result from the application of a transaction to the Astreum Account State.

-A receipt consists of the solar used and status of the transaction application procedure.
+Receipts are the result from the application of a transactions, consisting of the solar used and status of the application.

 ### Transactions